Authored by the expert who managed and guided the team behind the Saudi Arabia Property Pack

 Is the renter pool growing faster than new supply in Saudi Arabia as of 2026?

-As of early 2026, renter demand in Saudi Arabia's major cities, especially Riyadh, appears to be growing faster than new rental supply can keep up, which is why rents have been rising sharply.
+As of early 2026, the renter pool in Saudi Arabia's major cities (especially Riyadh) is growing faster than new supply can keep up, which is why rents rose by double digits before the government stepped in with a five-year rent freeze in September 2025.

 Are days-on-market for rentals falling in Saudi Arabia as of 2026?

-The gap between best areas and weaker areas is significant: rentals in prime Riyadh neighborhoods like Al Malqa, Hittin, and Al Yasmin likely lease within days, while units in less desirable locations or those priced above market can sit much longer.
+The gap between best and weaker areas is significant: in prime Riyadh districts like Al Malqa, Hittin, and Al Yasmin, quality units likely lease within days to two weeks, while in outer suburbs or secondary cities, landlords may wait weeks or months.

 Are vacancies dropping in the best areas of Saudi Arabia as of 2026?